AlexAjit/DjangoAssSignals/README.md

 1 - The function checks if the packet data is malicious and decides to send the suspicious_activity signal.

+# Question 2: Do django signals run in the same thread as the caller?
+Please support your answer with a code snippet that conclusively proves your stance.
+The code does not need to be elegant and production ready, we just need to understand your logic.

 2- The signal is sent, and the alert_security_team receiver function is called synchronously.

 3- The alert_security_team function executes, printing a message to alert the security team.